ryanirl/torchvf/README.md

 ### Installing the Weights

-Weights include H1 and H2 for the bacterial phase contrast, bacterial fluorescence, and worm subsets of the BPCIS dataset.
-And can be found [here](https://drive.google.com/drive/folders/14fvNNZkr4ewuy0-Q2mwjCX-fbMVS7X90?usp=sharing) (157.5 MB zipped | 185.5 MB unzipped).
+I provide weights for the H1 and H2 models trained on each subset of the BPCIS dataset.
+These weights, along with configs and logging information for both training and evaluation, can be downloaded [here](https://drive.google.com/drive/folders/14fvNNZkr4ewuy0-Q2mwjCX-fbMVS7X90?usp=sharing) (157.5 MB zipped | 185.5 MB unzipped).